 Congregation-based food provision is helping to meet the needs of food-insecure households, however research suggests congregations and non-profits are not an adequate substitute for federally funded programs.

 Infrastructure development along shared water resources and air pollution from agricultural burning are heightening tensions between India and Pakistan.
-But these issues should be seen as an opportunity for cooperation to improve the health and well-being of the region's population.
+This CAPP-funded report assesses the potential capacity of 13 hydroelectric projects to effectively control downstream flows in Pakistan along the Chenab River.

 Mexico's third-largest metropolitan area, Monterrey, faces future water security challenges as the region grows.
 Analysis of long-term trends and vulnerabilities in water management shows a robust, adaptive water management strategy can meet current and future needs.